top of page

 3 Decades

 In the 3 Decades of preparation for ministry, he experienced all of our human experiences from infancy to the teens to a young adult.
 We are called to reflect upon what it was like for Him with His family, mother and step-father, grandparents, extended relatives, friends, and neighbors.
-How did he play, run, laugh, and work alongside this father in the carpentry shop?
-What were his years like in Egypt?
-How old was he when they came back?
-What were the journies like, traveling back and forth to Egypt and then regularly going up to Jerusalem as a youth and young adult?
+How did He play, run, laugh, and work alongside this father in the carpentry shop?
+What were His years like in Egypt?
+How old was He when they came back?
+What were the journies like traveling back and forth to Egypt and then regularly going up to Jerusalem as a youth and young adult?

 3 Years

-We know some things about what he said and did from the scriptures.
-What do you think he experienced during his baptism or those 40 days of prayer being tormented in the desert?
-What were the 3 Years of his ministry like for him?
+We know some things about what He said and did from the scriptures.
+What do you think He experienced during his baptism or those 40 days of prayer being tormented in the desert?
+What were the 3 Years of His ministry like for Him?
 Can you picture yourself there?
-What was the moment you committed yourself entirely to being a disciple and following him?
+What was the moment you committed yourself entirely to being a disciple and following Him?

 3 Days